MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-tables-as-skills-ur.md

 Instead of [entering skills](setup-skills-assign-agents.md) from scratch to use with skill-based routing, model skills on your existing data to save time and effort.
 The following examples illustrate two common scenarios.

-**Example 1**: Use an existing system table to model a skill
+- **Example 1**: Use an existing system table to model a skill

    A customer calls a company's support line for help with a product.
 An agent creates a case in Dynamics 365 Customer Service.
 The case record includes the customer's product name and product type.
 The relationship between product name and product type is already established in the system.
 Agents are trained to troubleshoot issues with the company's products&mdash;that is, they're "skilled" on those product types.
-Therefore, the company can model "Product Type" as a skill and assign product types as skills to its agents.
+Therefore, the company can model "Product Type" in the Cases table as a skill and assign product types as skills to its agents.

-**Example 2**: Use an existing custom table to model a skill
+- **Example 2**: Use an existing custom table to model a skill

    A company has created a column called "Operating market" in a [custom table](/power-apps/maker/data-platform/data-platform-create-entity) in live chat.
 Whenever a customer starts a chat with a support agent, "Operating market" automatically stores the customer's location.
 Agents are trained to manage the expectations and requirements of customers in specific operating markets&mdash;that is, they're "skilled" on those markets.
-Therefore, the company can model "Operating market" as a skill and assign markets as skills to its agents.
+Therefore, the company can model "Operating market" in the custom table as a skill and assign markets as skills to its agents.

-## How using tables as skills differs from traditional skill-based routing
+## How modeling tables as skills differs from traditional skill-based routing

-You already have information about the customers you serve and the products you support in Customer Service.
 To use traditional skill-based routing, you would:

 - Enter all your products and customers as skills.
 - Assign those skills to agents.